 After successful completion of a facilitators' course, and before engaging on further implementation of the training to all staff in the organisation, it is recommended that the trained facilitators deliver at least one pilot course to their peers.
 This pilot course represents an opportunity for the trainers and organisers to review and evaluate whether the content and methodology practiced during the facilitators' course are appropriate for a full scale delivery.
 Both the content and methodology should be properly assessed by the facilitators themselves and the training organisers.
-More information on training assessment, review and evaluation is included in Chapter 1 Adult Learning - Guidelines for Facilitation.
-It is also recommended that the delivery of the pilot course is done immediately after the facilitators' course, ideally the following week or with one week in between.
+More information on training assessment, review and evaluation is included in Chapter 1 Adult Learning - Guidelines for Facilitators' course, ideally the following week or with one week in between.
 This will allow that the knowledge and skills acquired during the facilitation course are maximised by being immediately put in practice.
 If too much time passes between the two phases, there is a risk of loss in training effectiveness.